sap-tutorials/Tutorials/tutorials/hana-advanced-analytics-teched-2/hana-advanced-analytics-teched-2.md

   WHERE ...
 ```

-Complete the `where` clause with the SQL statement you executed in the previous step
+Complete the `where` clause with the SQL statement you executed in the previous step.

 ![Explore data](6.png)